Florida Qui Tam/Whistleblower Lawyer

 Medicare and Medicaid Fraud

 Medicare, Medicaid, and other government healthcare programs account for large amounts of annual federal spending.
 As healthcare expenses continue to increase, the resources and time that are consumed by making payments and processing claims leave less time and resources available for verifying claims.
 As a result, Medicare and Medicaid often pay submitted claims without time to investigate them for fraud.
 This has led to nationwide fraudulent Medicare and Medicaid claims, and South Florida has become known as “ground zero” for Medicare and Medicaid fraud.

 Because minimal amounts of resources are available to investigate fraudulent claims, the government must depend on private parties to report fraud.
 If you are aware of fraudulent Medicare or Medicaid claims that have been submitted, you may be able to file a qui tam suit under the False Claims Act.
 Because you are providing assistance to the government, the law can protect you from retaliation and provide you with monetary incentives.

-In 2017, Freidin Brown, P.A. lawyers recovered millions for the United States Government after their client, a doctor at a medical clinic in Miami, came forward with allegations of “upcoding” and fraudulent claims submitted to Medicare under the Medicare Advantage (Part C) program.
+In 2017, Freidin Brown, P.A. lawyers recovered millions for the United States Government after their client, a doctor at a medical clinic in Florida, came forward with allegations of “upcoding” and fraudulent claims submitted to Medicare under the Medicare Advantage (Part C) program.